robinsonb5/ZPUFlex/README.md

   to an alternative address (0x04000000 by default).
   This is useful in combination with the EXECUTE_RAM switch if you want to bootstrap a larger program than will fit in the BlockRAM-based Boot ROM.

+Finally there are a few integer parameters:
+* stackbit - sets the base address for the stack, if using REMAP_STACK mode. if REMAP_STACK is not set this is ignored.
+The default value is 26, which maps the STACK to 2**26, or 0x04000000, which leaves room for up to 64 meg of RAM.
+If you need to use a larger RAM, just set stackbit to something higher - but you'll need to adjust the base address in your linkscript to match.
+* maxAddrBitBRAM - the highest valid address bit for the Stack RAM / ROM.